Futures

 print(f'Finished in {perf_counter() - start_time:.3f} seconds')

-Pants: You should wear waterproof or water-resistant pants in the rain.
-Options include rain pants, waterproof trousers, or even pants made from materials like nylon or polyester with a water-repellent coating.
+Pants: You should wear waterproof or water-resistant pants, such as rain pants, shell pants, or trousers made from synthetic materials like nylon or polyester.
 Avoid cotton, as it absorbs water and stays wet.

 Advanced Async